vron7/Aha-s/ts.md

   }
 }
 ```
-Let's say we need to implement a new customer type - we would need to modify the current class
+Let's say we need to implement a new customer type - we would need to modify the current funtionality of the class
 Let's fix this by implementing Discount class by applying **OCP**
 ```js
 interface Customer {